jupiter62726-lgtm/Part-1/README.md

      * Called when the plugin is loaded by the PluginManager
      * Use this method to initialize your plugin, register hooks, and set up resources
      *
-     * @param context PluginContext providing access to TerrariaLoader APIs and utilities */ void onLoad(PluginContext context);
+     * @param context PluginContext providing access to ModLoader APIs and utilities */ void onLoad(PluginContext context);